ZeeshanJ99/Docker_intro/README.md

 ## Differences between microservices and monolith architecture

+Monolithic architecture  is based on a single application.
+This system comes with various advantages; first, you can develop faster with the essential requirements.
+It also makes the application quicker since there is no use of APIs.
+Maintaining applications becomes problematic if it is not designed well.
+And this is because processes are likely to be tightly coupled.
+Also, Monolithic puts all of the functionality into a single process monitoring becomes one hell of a task!
+So, scalability, availability, and reliability get tough for the same reason.

 While a monolithic application is a single unified unit, a microservices architecture breaks it down into a collection of smaller independent units.
 These units carry out every application process as a separate service.
 So all the services have their own logic and the database as well as perform the specific functions

 ![image](https://user-images.githubusercontent.com/88186084/134954176-43a99b4c-d092-4370-a784-46fbd2ec44d9.png)